 Many car accidents don’t result in injuries.
-This fact is evident in the Oklahoma Highway Safety Office’s most recent accident report, which lists 45,065 out of Oklahoma’s 68,327 total crashes in 2014 — about 65% of that year’s accidents — as resulting in zero injuries.
-If you’re ever in an accident that doesn’t result in injuries, like a minor fender-bender in a parking lot, you might feel tempted to settle it privately without involving your insurance company.
-However, as our Oklahoma City car accident lawyers explain in this article, this can be an unwise mistake.
+This is evident in the Oklahoma Highway Safety Office’s most recent accident report, which lists 45,065 out of Oklahoma’s 68,327 total crashes in 2014 — about 65% of that year’s accidents — resulting in zero injuries.

 Do You Need to File an Insurance Claim After a Minor Accident?

 No one likes dealing with their insurance company.
-It’s stressful, it’s confusing, and worst of all, could result in an increase to your premium.
-In light of these drawbacks, it’s understandable that many drivers try to make private arrangements without getting their insurance companies involved.
-However, taking a shortcut around your insurer could lead to serious financial and even criminal penalties.
+It’s stressful, confusing, and, worst of all, it could increase your premium.
+Given these drawbacks, it’s understandable that many drivers try to make private arrangements without involving their insurance companies.
+However, taking a shortcut around your insurer could lead to serious financial and criminal penalties.

-If the other driver realizes they were injured after making their agreement with you, there is essentially nothing you can do to prevent them from reporting the crash.
+If the other driver realizes they were injured after agreeing with you, you can do nothing to prevent them from reporting the crash.
 If you discover that you were injured, but the other driver refuses to increase the payment amount you previously agreed to, your only recourse is to contact their insurance company (and an attorney), pulling in the insurers you had hoped to avoid in the first place.

 How Much Auto Insurance Do You Need in Oklahoma?

-If you’re reading this article because you aren’t currently insured, we urge you to purchase auto insurance right away.
-Not only does driving without insurance expose you to major financial risk if you are ever involved in an accident — it’s also against the law.
+If you’re reading this article because you aren’t insured, we urge you to purchase auto insurance immediately.
+Driving without insurance exposes you to major financial risk if you are ever involved in an accident — it’s also against the law.
 In Oklahoma, all drivers are required to carry the following types and amounts of liability coverage, at minimum:

 - $50,000 for multiple injury victims